codingconcepts/architecture-simplification/005_unnecessary_dw_workloads/analytics_in_cockroachdb/steps.md

 ORDER BY order_count DESC
 LIMIT 10;

--- RFM (Recency, Frequency, Monetary) analysis
+-- RFM (Recency, Frequency, Monetary) analysis.
+-- To: Identify high-worth customers who've not purchased in a while.
 WITH customer_rfm AS (
   SELECT
     customer_id,